alemarco96/DECAF/README.md

   * Full run generated from the rankings given by the Searcher and Reranker.
   * One run for each conversation processed.
-  * One run for all utterances with the same turn in their conversation.
+  * One run for all utterance with the same turn in their conversation.

-  as well as the list of top 10 responses produced by the system for each utterance.
+  as well as the list of the top 10 responses produced by the system for each utterance.